-The Executive Assistant is a primary resource who provides administrative support to the agency’s Board of Directors, Executive Director and Management Team.
+The Executive Assistant is a primary resource who provides administrative support to the agency’s Board of Directors, CEO / President and Management Team.
 The Executive Assistant is also required to maintain confidentiality and professionally interact with management, employees, and the public.
 The Executive Assistant is responsible for a wide variety of administrative duties including but are not limited to reception, arranging travel plans, meeting minute-taking and distribution, scheduling appointments and drafting both internal and external correspondence.
 Other duties shall be assigned as necessary.

 Who can apply: